Kamila Shamsie

 Led by our award-winning inaugural Writer-in-Residence, Kamila Shamsie, Qalam—meaning “pen” or “pencil” in Arabic—is an unparalleled opportunity to engage with some of the most celebrated voices in global literature.

-Qalam will examine how literature shapes our identities and how we engage with the world.
+Qalam examines how literature shapes our identities and how we engage with the world.
 At a time when the value of art and literature is often questioned, this series reaffirms storytelling’s vital role in helping us see ourselves in others and navigate the complexities that both unite and divide us.
 Qalam emphasizes that literature, at its best, does more than entertain—it challenges what we take for granted and offers new ways of understanding the human experience.